Ylvauk/functions-practice/README.md

 comment.
 Write your code to solve the prompt after the comment.

 Some prompts will require you to practice researching methods we did not learn in class.
+This is part of the gradual release of responsibility as you grow into self-reliant devs and Googling experts! 🧠

-**You are required to make a commit after each prompt.**
+**Remember to make a commit after each prompt and push your code up regularly.**

 ## Plagiarism

-Take a moment to refamiliarize yourself with the [Plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md).
+Take a moment to review the [Plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md).
 Plagiarized work will not be accepted.

 ## [License](LICENSE)